yaohua405/DNS/README.md

 Important Concepts:

-1. Blueprint and implemention: research DNS Query Message Structure (RFC 1035) and packet manipulation (WireShark) packet analysis (testing)
+1. Schema and implemention towards the solution involved: research DNS Query Message Structure (RFC 1035) and packet manipulation (WireShark) packet analysis (testing)
-2. Solution: DNS Web Sockets (sockets library)
+2. Solution was mainly composed use of: DNS Web Sockets (sockets library)

   2.1.
 Hexadecimal to bit /bytes conversion and manipulation